 The Enrollment Agreement is signed by each trainee enrolling and is kept by the FAO.
 The Enrollment Agreement explains all financial aid awarded through Title IV (including how and when funds are dispersed) or through third-party funders and explains the financial liability enrolled students will incur by attending the Center for Employment Training.
-The Financial Aid Officer administers the Enrollment Agreement and is available during normal business hours for any questions regarding financial Aid Officer and before any financial aid is awarded or disbursed.
+The Financial Aid Officer administers the Enrollment Agreement and is available during normal business hours for any questions regarding financial aid.
+The Enrollment Agreement is completed at the end of Orientation by the Financial Aid Officer and before any financial aid is awarded or disbursed.
 A copy of this Agreement will be placed in the Financial Aid file for each trainee.
-Trainees that are selected for Federal Work Study will receive written notification will also be placed in trainee's Financial Aid file.
+Trainees that are selected for Federal Work Study will receive written notification from the Financial Aid Officer prior to their first day of work study.
+A copy of this notification will also be placed in trainee's Financial Aid file.